 - Shreeky from the Care Bears series is a different type.
 She is spoiled and bratty.
 As a villain, she and Beastly act like a Terrible Trio (with No Heart being the leader).

-- Goldie, Goldfinger's daughter in the animated series James Bond Jr..
+- Goldie, Goldfinger's daughter in James Bond Jr.

 - Charmcaster has this sort of relationship with her uncle Hex in Ben 10.

-- On the cartoon show The Adventures Of Jimmy Neutron Boy Genius, Beautiful Gorgeous, the Femme Fatale daughter of Professor Finbar Calamitous, constantly bickers with daddy when they scheme together.
+- In The Adventures of Jimmy Neutron: Boy Genius, Beautiful Gorgeous, the Femme Fatale daughter of Professor Finbar Calamitous, constantly bickers with daddy when they scheme together.
 Their one mission together involved kidnapping Action Hero (real and TV star) Jet Fusion.

 - Played completely straight with Creeping Ivy, daughter of Thorn, in Herself The Elf.
 She also shares her father's competency and motivation, to the delight of the protagonists.
 The extremes to which she takes after her father in personality are surprising when one considers that she is also The Ugly Guy's Hot Daughter.

-- The Super Mario Bros.
-Super Show cartoon amps up this tendency in Bowser's daughter Wendy O. Koopa, as mentioned in the Video Games folder.
-Bowser (called Koopa in the cartoon) lets all of his kids wreak havoc in the episodes where they appear, but is particularly adoring of his only daughter.
+- The Adventures of Super Mario Bros.
+3 amps up this tendency in Bowser's daughter Wendy O. Koopa, as mentioned in the Video Games folder.
+Bowser lets all of his kids wreak havoc in the episodes where they appear, but is particularly adoring of his only daughter.

 - The Evil Overlord List recommends that if an evil overlord ends up having kids, make them get involved in the family business early and shower them with love.
-That way when the hero shows up you have a no win situation for the big hero: they either kill the evil overlord in front of his little girl, walk away, or convince said little girl to come with them (at which point she pulls out her little gun and shoots him in the kneecap).
-(Strangely, it does not take into account heroes who might be smart enough to realize that the "little girl" is not an innocent.)
+That way when the hero shows up you have a no-win situation for them: they either kill the evil overlord in front of his little girl and walk away a lot less morally upstanding, or convince said little girl to come with them (at which point she pulls out her little gun and shoots him in the kneecap).